pablo-mayrgundter/conway-old/scripts/README.md

 ```

 This will also leave output in the `test_runs` directory named for the engine and model dir being tested, e.g. `test_runs/conway0.1.553_test-models`, including:
+- performance.csv             Basic status and timings from performance script
-- performance.csv          A rollup of detailed stats for all models
+- performance-detail.csv      A rollup of detailed stats from the renering server for all models
-- performance.err.log      The error output from the script
+- performance.err.txt         The error output from the script
-- rendering-server.log     Output from the headless-three http server, including model loading problems
+- rendering-server.log.txt    Output from the headless-three http server, including model loading problems

 There are also per model outputs including .png renders and .txt detailed stats:
 ```